 While most hiking socks are pretty darn comfortable, some contenders stand out better than others.
 Those with the highest amount of underfoot cushioning are typically best suited for super technical trails or just pulling on after a long day out on the trail.
-The Smartwool brand socks are renowned for the comfortable wool and long-lasting trail comfort.
-For example, the Smartwool Hike Medium Crew is a tube of super lofty cushioning around the top and bottom of the foot, and through the calf.
-These are a favorite, along with the REI Co-op Lightweight Merino Wool Hiking Crew, for pulling on after a long, hard day on the trail.
+The REI Co-op Lightweight Merino Wool Hiking Crew are a favorite for this application.

 Most of the socks fit into this category, but the level of "lightweight" cushioning is seemingly quite variable.
-For example, the Wrightsock CoolMesh II Crew is super thin with hardly any cushioning at all, while our favorite for lightweight cushioning, the Darn Tough Light Hiker Micro Crew is stacked with more protection, but not as much as the Darn Tough Full Cushion.
-The REI Lightweight Merino Wool Hiking Crew offers great breathable panels, but the cushioning is closer to medium than light.
+For example, the Wrightsock Coolmesh II Crew is super thin with hardly any cushioning at all, while our favorite for lightweight cushioning, the Darn Tough Light Hiker Micro Crew is stacked with more protection.
+The REI Merino Wool Ultralight Crew is a very thin sock that has a little less protection than the Darn Tough Light Hiker, but just the right amount of cushioning for rocky trails.

 Fit is another function of comfort.
 A well-fitted sock that doesn't slip or bunch will help to keep your feet happy for long miles on the trail.
 In this section, we compare the relative fit of different socks.
 Those that performed the best have integrated areas of compression and thoughtfully structured toe boxes that don't deform under stress.
 We also look at the relative sock heights and compatibility with different hiking shoes and boots.

-Overall, if you're in the market for a comfortable and cozy sock option, look into the Smartwool Hike Medium Crew or REI Light Hiker.
-Both offer ample underfoot cushioning and are a favorite for pulling on after a long day on the trail.
-In terms of performance comfort, our favorites include the Darn Tough Full Cushion, the Smartwool PhD Pro Light Crew.
-Both are well-fitted and offer great underfoot protection.
-These are all great options for longer or more technical trails.
-If lightweight comfort is what you seek, look into the Farm to Feet Damascus Midweight or Darn Tough Light Hiker Micro Crew (for both men and women).
+Another favorites for comfort and performance is the Darn Tough Full Cushion, which is a well-fitting sock with great underfoot protection, a great option for longer or more technical trails.
+If lightweight comfort is what you seek, look into the Farm to Feet Damascus Midweight, REI Merino Wool Ultralight Crew, or Darn Tough Light Hiker Micro Crew (for both men and women).

 Wicking and Breathability

 Wicking and breathability are important to avoid the dreaded 'swamp foot.'
 A sock that can thermoregulate well and move moisture away from your foot will inherently keep you happy and comfortable for long days on the trail.
 We ran, hiked, biked, and backpacked over distances ranging from one to 28 miles to test this metric.
-We took socks through a wide range of temperatures and conditions, too.
+We took each sock through a wide range of temperatures and conditions as well.

 Socks with a thinner construction or loosely packed fibers typically breathe better than those that are thicker or have a higher density construction.
-By far, the most breathable contenders feature 100% synthetic construction.
+By far, the most breathable contenders feature 100% synthetic construction with some merino-synthetic outliers.
 The Wrightsock CoolMesh II Crew totally crushes this category, being a clear choice for hot weather.
 It integrates thinner synthetic materials and ventilation that allows water vapor to escape effectively.
 The interior layer is soft against the foot and wicking away moisture efficiently.
 If you're looking for a warm or hot weather sock, this is our favorite.

 The Wigwam Hiking Outdoor Pro is another great option offering fantastic breathability.
 The fit is looser, so it doesn't wick as well as the Wrightsock, but the looser knit and larger coils along the interior of the sock grab moisture to move it effectively away from the foot.
 Unfortunately, this sock loses its wicking power in colder weather, as we observed on a winter camping trip.
 Luckily, you can fit a liner underneath the sock that helps to increase its ability to wick.
 The Injinji Outdoor Midweight Crew NuWool also provides superior breathability, though some of our testers mentioned that sweat lingers in spots between the toes, so it didn't score as high as the Wrightsock or Wigwam.

-Of the wool-synthetic blends, the Darn Tough Light Hiker and Farm to Feet Damascus Midweight offer a similar level of breathability that is superior.
-Both utilize ventilation patterns along the upper portion of the foot and throughout the length of the calf, while the Darn Tough Light Hiker is shorter in design.
+The REI Merino Wool Ultralight Crew is another with a surprisingly breathable merino wool-synthetic construction.
+It features long loops in the fabric of the interior that grabs water, with a more porous and thin construction, suited for warm weather.
+The Darn Tough Light Hiker and Farm to Feet Damascus Midweight both offer a similar level of breathability that is superior.
+All utilize ventilation patterns along the upper portion of the foot and throughout the length of the calf, while the Darn Tough Light Hiker is shorter in design.
 Less coverage makes it a more breathable sock and more suitable for warmer conditions.
-The Darn Tough Hiker has revamped their sock to offer superior wicking power to the Damascus Midweight and stays dry throughout the day.

-The Darn Tough Full Cushion did well and proves to offer a similar level of breathability as the Smartwool Hike Medium Crew or the REI Co-op Lightweight Merino Wool Hiking Crew.
-While the Darn Tough has thinner materials and offers areas for ventilation, the weave isn't as loose as these other options so moisture can get stuck in the material.
-Between the REI and Smartwool, the REI offers a breathable panel around the arch, making it more breathable than the Smartwool sock.
+The Darn Tough Full Cushion also did well and proves to offer a similar level of breathability to the REI Co-op Lightweight Merino Wool Hiking Crew.
+While the Darn Tough has thinner materials and offers areas for ventilation, the weave isn't as loose, so moisture can get stuck in the material.
+REI offers a breathable panel around the arch.

 A good hiking sock will keep you warm when you need it the most, whether you are summiting a mountain or curling up in a cozy sleeping bag.
 When looking at warmth, we take into consideration the wet and dry warmth of each sock.
 To test warmth when wet, we dunk each sock in water, intrepidly bite down on our lower lip, and hike around in cold temperatures.
 To test warmth when dry, we fly ourselves to remote places in Alaska during early spring or camp out at altitude through the summer months, where temperatures vary from 10F to 35F daily.
 Then we take each sock on split-boarding missions by day and snow-camp adventures at night.
 In the end, we rate each hiking sock based on performance in these conditions.